gabe-lepo/simulation/README.md

 # simulation
 The purpose of this project is to get better at using class abstraction.
 I dont want the OO design to become too granular, but I also dont want to dump all the code in a single main.py.
 Other than this, it's fun to watch the dots behave in a controlled random environment.
+Also I'm using the git CLI to commit/push changes.
+Trying to get better at using this git system.

 # TODO
 - Automatically evenly distribute node positions on screen and grid zones given number of nodes